 Azure Function Queue Trigger

-Azure Function Queue Trigger is another category of Azure function trigger that gets fired in case any new message comes in an Azure storage queue.
+Azure Function Queue Trigger is another category of Azure function trigger that gets fired if any new message comes in an Azure storage queue.
 It delivers asynchronous messages between application components for the communication.
 It can store a large number of messages and can be accessed with the help of HTTP or HTTPS protocols.
 The maximum size of a single message is 64 kb.

 Let’s see how to create the Azure function queue trigger using the Azure Portal.

-Select the Azure Queue Storage trigger template
+Select the Azure Queue Storage trigger template.

 The run.csx file contains the below code